In This Article

-Cologne is less concentrated and more volatile.
+Cologne is less concentrated and more volatile than perfume.
 It is mainly a citrus, aromatic base to give a refreshing feeling.

 - Distilled water